-As with wind, cumulative impact can only truly be considered on a case by case basis, but will be assessed in part through the Sustainability Appraisal of the Local Development Plan.
+As with wind, cumulative impact can only truly be considered on a case by case basis; however, for the purposes of understanding the available resource, we have included a broad consideration of cumulative impact on the solar resource at this stage.

 For Merthyr Tydfil, the unconstrained area is already small, due mainly to the topography of the area, but in order to consider cumulative impact, we have limited the number of solar farms to 3 PV farms within a 10 km2 area.
 As the majority of the resource is distributed around the edges of the local authority boundary, once this factor was applied to the total available resource (8.4 km2), a total suitable resource area of 6.4 km2 remained.